seatim/birdclef2023/README.md

 Use `evaluate.py` to evaluate a classifier.  `evaluate.py` reads file names from standard input, uses a given model to classify each image, and outputs performance metrics.
-Note that the class label of each image file is given by its parent directory.

 For example, to evaluate a classifier on the validation set created earlier, run this bash command:

     find val_images.m5.M5/ -type f | python evaluate.py PATH_TO_MODEL

-Note, the predictions made by the classifier can be saved to a file for later analysis using the `--save-preds` (`-s`) option.
+The predictions made by the classifier can be saved to a file for later analysis using the `--save-preds` (`-s`) option.
 For example:

-    find val_images.m5.M5/ -type f | python evaluate.py PATH_TO_MODEL -s test1.csv
+    find val_images.m5.M5/ -type f | python evaluate.py PATH_TO_MODEL -s preds.csv

 ### Analyze predictions

 Use `analyze_preds.py` to gain additional insights about classifier performance.

-Example:
+For example, to show some statistics of the predictions, use the `--show-stats` (`-s`) option:

-    python analyze_preds.py test1.csv
+    python analyze_preds.py -s PREDS_FILE

 To see a full list of analysis options, run this command: